 Recreation Degree Programs with Career Information

-Students who wish to pursue careers in recreation can enroll in programs at the associate's, bachelor's and master's degree level.
+Students who wish to pursue careers in recreation can enroll in programs at the associate's, bachelor's and master's degree levels.
 These recreation degree programs focus on the use of recreational activities in a variety of environments.
+Associate's degree programs usually have a therapeutic focus and prepare graduates for work as fitness instructors or consultants.
+Bachelor's degree programs prepare graduates for leadership positions in recreation, such as park rangers or camp directors.
+Those who pursue master's degrees in recreation can seek leadership positions in a specialized area of recreation, such as recreational therapy.

 Associate of Science in Fitness and Recreation

 An associate's degree program in fitness and recreation introduces student to the field of physical education.
 Students enrolled in an associate's degree program will take a number of general education and physical activity classes.
 The physical activity classes cover topics such as rock climbing, strengthening of muscles, aerobics and cardiovascular exercises.
 Some associate's degree programs may include instruction on how these physical exercises can help assist people who are trying to rebuild their strength after losing muscle function due to an accident.
-These degree programs usually have a therapeutic focus and may included supervised clinical experiences.
+These programs may include supervised clinical experiences.

 A high school diploma is required for admission into an associate's degree program.
 In the event an applicant does not have a high school diploma, a GED certificate will be accepted.
 Some community colleges may request scores for the ACT standardized exam.